 |Pros||Light, simple, well-made, full size blade, full-function||Incredible blade quality, assisted open, perfect combination of compactness/functionality||Excellent blade quality, solid construction, great grip design||Beautifully constructed, assisted open, good value||Small, portable, well-constructed|

-|Bottom Line||For a full-function, full-size pocket knife, this is as light as it gets, and is the premier option for all sorts of human-powered adventures||Immaculately constructed knife in a form-factor that is easy to carry and large enough for virtually every task||This is one of the best knives we have ever tested with a wooden handle||A high-end pocket knife that is readily available at proven retailers; we only wish the handle were a little bulkier for heavy usage||Compact, carefully designed knife for the discerning user that seeks uniqueness and can forgive some usability issues|
+|Bottom Line||For a full-function, full-size pocket knife, this is as light as it gets, and is the premier option for all sorts of human-powered adventures||Immaculately constructed knife in a form-factor that is easy to carry and large enough for virtually every task||This top performer has a large blade and ergonomic handle for big cutting jobs and all-day use||A slender, svelte pocket knife with great materials and a reasonable value||A tiny, multi-function pocket knife|

-|Blade And Edge Integrity (30%)|
+|Blade and Edge Integrity (30%)|